 ASSIST and Transferable Coursework

-Identify which California community college courses will transfer or fulfill requirements for admission, general education or your major with the ASSIST website.
-ASSIST is the official articulation database for California's public colleges and universities and provides the most accurate and up-to-date information about student transfer in California.
+Identify which California community college courses will transfer or fulfill requirements for admission, general education or your major with UC Davis' Majors Guide or the ASSIST website.
+ASSIST is the official articulation database for California's public colleges and universities.

 An important decision you'll make while preparing to transfer concerns your selection of a general education (GE) pattern—those courses required for graduation that guarantee a well-rounded education.
 You have two choices: